 - Are these automated chambers worth it over a monotub?

 - For repeated grows or multiple trays, yes, because they remove the daily misting and fanning that sink most manual setups.
 For a single first grow, a monotub or a manual chamber teaches you more for far less.
-An automated monotub is a middle ground that keeps the tub footprint while adding climate control.
+An automated monotub like the MycoClimate is a middle ground that keeps the tub footprint while adding climate control.

 - Which chamber is best for a cold basement or garage?